jacobfeder/aom_driver/README.md

 Feel free to email me if you have any questions at <jacobsfeder@gmail.com>.

 # Acknowledgements
-- This project would not have been possilbe without the help of Arron Campi at Gooch and Housego.
+- This project would not have been possible without the help of Arron Campi at Gooch and Housego.
 He graciously provided his time and insight in helping me to understand AOM physics and limitations, as well as suggesting the idea of driving the AOM with multiple frequencies.
 - Ben Soloway contributed the script that calculates optical isolation, and provided comic relief in addition to being my scientific partner in crime.
 - The Awschalom Lab at UChicago and the NSF provided financial support.